Booking flights online using desktop computer

 • This ensures quick and convenient access to different airlines’ offers and allows agents to find the best deals for their clients without any hassles.

-With these comprehensive tools at their disposal, travel agents can effectively manage every aspect of flight bookings for their clients – from searching and comparing options to securing reservations – ensuring that every detail is taken care of with precision and expertise.
+With these comprehensive tools, travel agents can effectively manage every aspect of flight bookings for their clients – from searching and comparing options to securing reservations – ensuring that every detail is taken care of with precision and expertise.

 Understanding Global Distribution and Computerized Reservation Systems